 First step: Retrieve the JSON Schema requirements by following the Fetching External Account Requirements guide.
-This schema defines the exact fields and validation rules for each rail or blockchain.
+The schemas define the exact fields and validation rules for each account type.

 cURL

-id — you will reference it when creating intents.
+source.id and destination.id — you will reference them as srcExternalAccountId and destExternalAccountId when creating intents.

 Error handling